Smart Block Chain City Price Hits $0.11 on Exchanges (SBCC)

-Smart Block Chain City (SBCC) traded 5.4% lower against the U.S. dollar during the one day period ending at 12:00 PM Eastern on April 3rd.
-Smart Block Chain City has a total market capitalization of $323.22 million and approximately $5,652.36 worth of Smart Block Chain City was traded on exchanges in the last 24 hours.
-In the last week, Smart Block Chain City has traded down 7.4% against the U.S. dollar.
-One Smart Block Chain City token can currently be bought for approximately $0.11 or 0.00000384 BTC on major exchanges.
+Smart Block Chain City (SBCC) traded 3.4% lower against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on April 3rd.
+Over the last seven days, Smart Block Chain City has traded down 8.4% against the U.S. dollar.
+One Smart Block Chain City token can now be purchased for about $0.11 or 0.00000383 BTC on major cryptocurrency exchanges.
+Smart Block Chain City has a market cap of $319.69 million and $33,823.31 worth of Smart Block Chain City was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.